 This is good news because this could help doctors fight superbugs, or fight infections with fewer side effects.

-So it’s not quite so farfetched that one day, the prescribed way to take antibiotics with food could be treating yourself to a stack of pancakes, with extra maple syrup – doctor’s orders.
+So it’s not quite so farfetched that one day, the prescribed way to take antibiotics with food could be treating yourself to a stack of pancakes, with a concentrated maple syrup extract – doctor’s orders.